Conditions for a Monotonic Channel Capacity: Introduction

 Another type of lower bound on channel capacity is obtained by fixing the input distribution and calculating the mutual information \cite{ho02, djordjevic05, essiambre10, smith10, djordjevic10, djordjevic11} or by optimizing the mutual information over a subset of all possible input distributions \cite{essiambre08, freckmann09, essiambre10, smith10, goebel11}.
 All these lower bounds consistently show a nonmonotonic behavior, decreasing towards zero after a peak at a finite power, and the conjecture that the channel capacity would have a similar nonmonotonic behavior as its lower bounds is often repeated.

-We believe that the results cited above, while mathematically correct, do not fully exploit the potential of capacity-achieving coding over nonlinear optical channels. \riii{Whereas previous studies have shown that for many cost-dependent channel models, the channel capacity is a nonmonotonic function of transmit power, we prove in this work mathematically that for any cost-independent channel model, the capacity is monotonic (nondecreasing but not necessarily strictly increasing).
-Thus, these two classes of models behave entirely differently in the nonlinear regime.
-The results are also extended to a wide class of cost functions and to three specific multiuser scenarios.}
+We believe that the results cited above, while mathematically correct, do not fully exploit the potential of capacity-achieving coding over nonlinear optical channels. {We prove in this work mathematically that for a wide class of channel models,} the capacity is a monotonic function (nondecreasing but not necessarily strictly increasing) {of the transmit power.
+This property holds for any \emph{static} channel model, defined as one whose channel law does not change depending on which input distribution it is combined with.} The results are extended to a wide class of cost functions and to three specific multiuser scenarios.

-The presented theory holds regardless of whether the capacity--cost function is defined by maximizing over all input distributions with exactly the given cost or with an upperbounded cost.
+The presented results holds regardless of whether the capacity--cost function is defined by maximizing over all input distributions with exactly the given cost or with an upperbounded cost.
 The proofs are developed assuming the former definition, and they are all trivial for the latter.
 An interesting consequence of the nondecreasing channel capacity is that the two definitions of the capacity--cost function are fully equivalent.

-\section{Channel Capacity \ea{and Cost}}
+\section{Channel Capacity {and Cost}}